Portuguese cruiser Rainha Dona Amélia

+Rainha Dona Amélia, later NRP República, was a Portuguese protected cruiser, the first steel warship constructed in Portugal.
+Launched on 10 April 1899, it served in the Portuguese Navy, performing both ceremonial and combat roles.
+Designed to carry a landing force, it was recommended for colonial service.
+Following the overthrow of the Portuguese monarchy in 1910, the ship was renamed República.
+It was lost after running aground on 3 August 1915.

 History

 Background

 The expansion of the Portuguese Navy was initiated by a decree from King Carlos I on 20 March 1890.
 The plan called for the construction of four coastal defence ships and ten cruisers, some intended for service in the Portuguese colonies.
 However, the country's bankruptcy in 1892 halted these ambitions.
 A public fundraising campaign, spanning eight years, eventually led to the commissioning of the cruiser from an Italian shipyard.
 The original plan was revived by Navy Minister Jacinto Cândido da Silva, who, due to financial constraints, scaled it down to focus on cruisers.
 Those designated for colonial service were to share characteristics with Adamastor.
 A design competition resulted in the construction of two protected cruisers of the in France.
 The contract stipulated that France would provide Portugal with full technical documentation, enabling future cruisers to be built at the Arsenal da Marinha in Lisbon.